Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Method

 where $c_{ij}$ is the cosine similarity of feature vectors $\bF_1[u_1^i, v_1^i]$ and $\bF_2[u_2^j, v_2^j]$

 and $\delta_{ij}$ is the Kronecker delta.
 By this, we ensure that features of pixels that correspond to the same surface point become similar.

-The training with synthetic normal maps is, however, insufficient for 3D correspondence detection in the estimated normal maps as they are distorted by GBR transform.
+The training with synthetic normal maps is, however, insufficient in practice as the surface normal maps estimated by the single-view estimation are distorted by GBR transform.
 We overcome this with data augmentation.
 For each view in the training data, we randomly sample parameters of the GBR transformation and transform the input normal map according to \cref{eq:bas_relief_nm}.
 We use the transformed normal maps instead of the original ones so that the network can learn to extract features robust to the estimation errors caused by the bas-relief ambiguity.

 At inference time, using the extracted feature maps, we detect correspondences by brute-force matching and filter them with the ratio test by Lowe~\cite{lowe04imagefeature}.
-For any location on the object in the first image, we look for the best and second best locations in the second image in terms of the cosine similarity of the features.
+For any location on the object in the first image (or reflectance map), we look for the best and second best locations in the second image (or reflectance map) in terms of the cosine similarity of the features.
 If the ratio of the similarity of the second best location to one of the best location is lower than a threshold, we use the best location as the matched location.
-This gives us both pixel correspondences and 3D correspondences.
+This gives us all of pixel, 3D, and reflection correspondences.

-We also train another deep neural network reflection correspondences in the same way.
-Please see the supplementary for more details.

-Once we have the three types of correspondences, we recover the relative rotation using our two-step algorithm (\cref{sec:objective}).
-For robust estimation, we perform the first step with RANSAC~\cite{fischler81ransac}.
-We estimate different candidates of the combined transformation $\mathrm{G_{21}}$ from randomly sampled minimal sets of pixel and 3D correspondences.
-We then select one of them according to the number of inlier correspondences, \ie, ones that are consistent with the estimated parameters.
-In the second step, for each possible decomposition of $\mathrm{G_{21}}$, we check the number of inlier reflection correspondences that are consistent with the decomposed parameters and select one according to it.
-Based on \cref{sec:exp_num_corrs}, we use four pixel and four 3D correspondences from the normal map pair as the minimal set for the estimation in the first step.